 Are you preparing to file for divorce?
 Looking for answers on how the divorce process works?
 Call Shayne Law to find your answers.
-Get in touch with us today for any of your Colorado Springs family law needs.
+Get in touch with us today for any of your Florida family law needs.

 I want to talk to you about mediation and what mediation is, and how important mediation is in your case.
 Mediation is an informal proceeding in which the mediator is someone who is qualified and has a certain number of hours that they've taken in the mediation process.
 In mediation, usually what happens is the mediator, who is a neutral third party, who doesn't know anything about your case, is going to go between two different conference rooms.
 The conference room where mother may be, or wife, and the conference room where father or husband may be.
 And each one of the parties will have their lawyers present in those separate conference rooms.

 Mediation is confidential, so it's not taped and recorded.
 And in the mediation process the parties will have an opportunity to discuss with the mediator what they feel the legal issues and the outcomes that they want should be discussed.
 And the mediator will carry that information back and forth between the two rooms.
 There are certain things that you can do to be fully prepared of mediation.
 It's always been my practice that before mediation, the client comes in and we have a legal strategy meeting to discuss what we want to see as an outcome.
 So if you're going to mediate a typical divorce case where there are children, then you're going to be discussing all of the financial aspects of your case, property, debts, house, cars, those kinds of things.